pysiss/pysiss/README.md

 **Warning** - this library is in a pre-pre-pre-alpha state and could change without warning.

+This library is released under the CSIRO BSD/MIT license, whose terms are available in the `LICENSE.md` file.
 For a list of contributors, see `contributors.md`.

 Building and installing pysiss
 ------------------------------